kammitama5/kammitama5.github.io/_posts/2019-3-23-Saturday-May-23rd.md

  - Also, the subject matter is fascinating.
 It would, however mean that I may not be a fit for my current path after this journey.
 So that is something to weigh.
 This programme would change me significantly.
 However, I love my current company/ internship, and the subject matter is not too far off that I couldn't find a topic that I could work in within that company.
 I was even thinking it's a topic that they highly value, so by becoming an expert, my skillset would be valued.
    So I'm not 100% hosing myself.
+I honestly think about the fact that this company where I'm currently interning has given me so much, that it would be an opportunity to give back in a positive way, if it were possible.

  ## Mentorship
  - I've had several mentors since I have landed in Silicon Valley.
 Someone referred to me as "a gifted intern".
 I feel really